srudrala/progressive-weather-app/README.md

 1. Created AWS Account
 2. created GitHub Account

+Actually i created the paid instances because while accessing the servers those are not opening because of some configuration and memory issues .

 Installation kubernetes and setup cluster :

  Created 2 servers , named as master and node